reasonml/reason-tools/README.md

 git clone https://github.com/rickyvetter/reason-tools.git
 cd reason-tools
-npm install # this will take a while npm run build:js
+npm install # this will take a while
 ```

-once installed, you can rebuild the Reason code with `npm run build` and the js with `npm run build:js`.
-The JS consumes the Reason API, so always `npm run build:js` when in doubt.
-This will be streamlined in the future!
+once installed, you can rebuild the Reason code with `npm run build:re` and the js with `npm run build:js`. `npm run build` will run both.

 > [Yarn](https://github.com/yarnpkg/yarn) can also be used to make things a little faster, but there are some edge cases still being worked on: https://github.com/yarnpkg/yarn/milestone/2